oden-lang/oden-lang.github.io/user-guide/language-reference/forms.md

 ## Blocks

 A block is an expression containing *one or more* expressions - it cannot be empty.
-A block expression evaluates to the last expression in the block.
+A block expression evaluates to the value of the last expression in the block.
 Blocks can be used to perform side-effects.

 {% highlight go %}
 x = {
   fmt.Println("Calculating...")
   9 * 1000
 }
+// x will be 9000
 {% endhighlight %}

 Discarding the value of an expression, of any type other than `()`, causes an